reputation-network/rey-docs/docs/contents/reference/schema.rst

   /* App sample output */
   { "city": { "name": "Madrid", "country": "Spain" } }

-For this type of output, the sample approach would apply.
+For this type of output, the same approach would apply.
 We'll assume countries will have a maximum JSON-stringified length of 30 bytes.
 The app schema would be:

 .. code:: javascript